WexDex/sts-planner-reworked/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+The app is deployed to **GitHub Pages** at the link above (static export via `next build`).
+See [Next.js static exports](https://nextjs.org/docs/app/building-your-application/deploying/static-exports) and the workflow in `.github/workflows/deploy-github-pages.yml`.